Carrooi/Node-Simq/README.md

 ## Modules somewhere else

 Maybe you have got some modules somewhere else in your disk.
-Then you just have to use `fsModules` section.

 `./config/setup.json`:
 ```
 {
 	"nameOfYourFirstModule": {
-		"fsModules": {
+		"modules": [
-			"/module/which/is/not/in/my/project": []
+			"/module/which/is/not/in/my/project"
-		}
+		]
 	}
 }
 ```

-There you can see, that it is just name of path to your module (directory) and array.
-This can be used, if you want to specifically set some other file paths in this module to be included.
+Directory to this module needs to contain `package.json` file.

 ## Node core modules